GoogleChrome/developer.chrome.com/site/en/blog/chrome-119-beta/index.md

 ### Remove Web SQL

-We previously announced the [deprecation and removal of WebSQL](/blog/deprecating-web-sql/).
+We previously announced the [deprecation and removal of Web SQL](/blog/deprecating-web-sql/).
 The feature is fully removed as of Chrome 119.
 [A reverse origin trial](/origintrials/#/view_trial/494270059103911937) allows developers to continue to use WebSQL until Chrome 123.

 ### Remove Sanitizer API